-The National Research Center on Hispanic Children & Families (the Center) is pleased to announce the 2023 call for applications for our grant program for early career faculty at Hispanic Serving Institutions (HSI) or Emerging Hispanic Serving Institutions (EHSIs).
+The National Research Center on Hispanic Children & Families (the Center) is pleased to announce a new call for applications for our grant program for early career faculty at Hispanic Serving Institutions (HSIs) or Emerging Hispanic Serving Institutions (EHSIs).
 This grant program is aimed at supporting professional development activities that will enhance the professional growth of scholars and educators at HSIs and EHSIs.
 The Center will provide awards of up to $2,500 to cover expenses related to early career scholars’ professional development.
-In addition, grantees will have the opportunity to participate in professional development and networking events organized by the Center, such as training in applying an equity lens to research communications and conducting policy relevant research.

 - Applicants must be an early career faculty (up to 7 years post PhD) at a Hispanic Serving Institution or an Emerging Hispanic Serving Institution.

-- Applicants should demonstrate a strong interest in research focused on Latinx families and children and one or more of these areas: poverty reduction and economic self-sufficiency, access to early care, and education and safety net programs.
+- Applicants should demonstrate a strong interest in research focused on Latinx families and children and in one or more of these areas: poverty reduction and economic security and well-being, access to early care and education, and human service delivery.

 Our team values equity and recognizes that systemic discrimination has negatively impacted the well-being of individuals, families, and communities who are also underrepresented in the research field.
 We strongly encourage scholars from populations that are historically underrepresented in research and academic fields (e.g., Latinx/o/e, first-generation graduate students, first-generation immigrants) to apply.